LeetLLM

 The key MobileLLM ideas that transfer to production SLMs are:

-• Embedding sharing or block-wise weight sharing (the LS variant) to reduce parameter count with almost zero extra latency.
+• Embedding sharing or block-wise weight sharing (the LS variant) can reduce parameters; latency still needs device measurement.

-• Grouped-query attention from the start so the KV cache stays small during decode.
+• Grouped-query attention, which shares key-value heads across query groups, from the start so the KV cache stays small during decode.

 Both lines of work teach the same lesson: at the edge, architecture and data quality are first-class citizens alongside size.